wordofwarning/wordofwarning.org/current/2019-haphazard/index.md

 #### Venue + Booking Details
 Date: Saturday 27 April 2019, 12noon-3pm
 Venue: <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, turn up at any time, come and go as you please.<br>*NB some works have a limited capacity (marked* †*) with either sign-up sheets on the day or operating on a first-come, first-served basis.
-Participating artists to be announced.*
+Tickets: no booking required, turn up at any time, come and go as you please.<br>*NB some works might have a limited capacity, with either sign-up sheets on the day or operating on a first-come, first-served basis; participating artists to be announced.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information